-Congress authorized $1,500 for the construction of Mispillion River Lighthouse on March 3, 1831 to help guide vessels to the inland port of Milford, where over the years more than 400 ships, mostly sloops and tow and three-masted schooner, were built and christened.
+Congress authorized $1,500 for the construction of Mispillion River Lighthouse on March 3, 1831 to help guide vessels to the inland port of Milford, where over the years more than 400 ships, mostly sloops and two and three-masted schooner, were built and christened.
 Prolific lighthouse builder Winslow Lewis signed a contract on August 26 of that year to build the lighthouse on land purchased from Governor Charles Polk and his wife Mary Elizabeth for the token sum of $5.
 Completed by October 19, 1831, the lighthouse consisted of a lantern, fitted with six lamps backed by spherical reflectors, set atop the keeper’s dwelling.
 Thomas Carlisle was appointed the first keeper of the lighthouse.

 After explaining that the trade at Milford was sufficient for the Legislature of Maryland to allow a company to levy a tax on all vessels entering Mispillion Creek in order to keep the mouth of the creek open, Porter made the following suggestions: “I therefore respectfully suggest that the miserable building at this place may be pulled down, and one erected in its place that will answer the purpose, and at the same time be a good and substantial building.
 I also recommend that the tower be so constructed as to show at low tides two lights, and that at high tides the lower light may be extinguished or shut in; by this means vessels will know exactly at what time they may venture over the bar at night.
-I also recommend a day tide mark, that vessels may know the height of the tides at all hours of the day.
+I also recommend a day tide mark, that vessels may know the height of the tides at all hours of the day.”